-J. BRUSH CONTROL
+I. BRUSH CONTROL

 A great amount of the area in the District is heavily forested.
-There is ample amounts of water for growth.
+There is an ample amount of water for growth.
 Therefore, this goal is not applicable at this time.

 SECTION IX FUTURE ACTIVITIES, PLANS AND PROGRAMS